paulc/blescan/README.md

 # blescan

 A simple BLE scanner and debugging tool (using the `btleplug` Rust crate).
+Supports ASCII and JSON output (for further filtering/processing).

 ## Commands